Keeping My Children Out Of The Middle

 He came from a broken home too.
 He knew the pain it caused him as a child and now he was doing this to our children.
 The many times we talked about his childhood the one thing that hurt him most was being put in between his parents.
 His mom asking him to spy on his dad, feeling like he was now the man of the house and his childhood ripped away as he felt responsible for the household at a young age.
 I could not control or change what he did but I knew I was not going to make the same mistake.
 I would not put my children in the middle.

 The one thing I did know – I was strong and no matter what happened next I would be okay.
-My children would be okay – I would see to it.
+My children and separation would be okay – I would see to it.
 I am far from perfect and I could not shield my children from everything even though I tried.
 I made a conscious effort to never talk trash about their dad.
 What purpose would it serve but to make them feel bad or even worse guilty for something that was not their fault?
 The times they were upset with their dad for missing an activity or for being in a bad mood I would say: “Remember your Dad loves you.”
 I have shielded and protected my children’s relationship with their father despite the pain it caused me personally.